-Scientist and toxicologists raised concern about water contaminated with GenX because of its similarity to C8 chemical, which have been classified as possible carcinogenic to humans.
+Scientists and toxicologists raised concern about water contaminated with GenX because of its similarity to C8 chemical, which has been classified as possibly carcinogenic to humans.

 Thyroid function is crucial for maintaining normal metabolic function in adults and for proper neurological development of the fetus.